create ads partition and user name (note that /ads could be

 cd /etc/init.d

-wget https://ads.harvard.edu/mirror/init.d/ads
+wget http://ads.harvard.edu/mirror/init.d/ads

 chmod 744 ads